htruong/hackable-consumer-hardware/README.md

 To make it to this list, with a few exceptions, there are several rules-of-thumb:

-1. All revisions of such product/model has to be hackable.
-If only earlier revisions are exploitable -- for example, many routers that have later revisions with less RAM and unable to run the Custom FW -- it can't count.
-2. The latest firmware of such product/model should not be able to completely prevent the user from hacking it.
-The PS Vita or the Verizon Pixel 1, for example, have patched software that prevents jailbreaking, so that doesn't count.
+1. No cat-and-mouse game, both in hardware and software.
+If a model is listed, then all revisions of such model has to be hackable.
+The latest firmware of such model should not be able to completely prevent the user from hacking it.
+For example, many routers that have later revisions with less RAM and unable to run the Custom FW -- that doesn't count.
+The PS Vita or the Verizon Pixel 1, for example, have patched software that prevents jailbreaking, so that doesn't count either.
-3. If there exists a jailbroken firmware or development features from the manufacturer, that firmware has to be open-source.
+2. If there exists a jailbroken firmware or development features from the manufacturer, that firmware has to be open-source.
 At the very least, it has to offer substaintial development features.
 Hacking doesn't mean much if only the manufacturer can "hack" it.
-For example, the Analogue Super Nt *definitely* doesn't count.
+For example, the Analogue Super Nt *definitely* doesn't count, even it has an unofficial firmware.
+In the Super Nt case, the unofficial firmware is just a way to not get sued, not a way to open new possibilities.

-In other words, rule 1 and 2 mean hacking such product has to be a guarranteed goal, not a lottery when you read its serial number/manufactured date/firmware version.
+In other words, being listed here mean hacking such product has to be a guarranteed goal, not a lottery when you read its serial number/manufactured date/firmware version.
 You shouldn't have to pray for a device you purchased to be hackable.
-For wildly popular and easy-to-check devices, such as iPhones or Kindles, these restrictions can be somewhat less strict.
+For wildly popular and easy-to-check devices, such as iPhones or Kindles, there are some wiggle rooms.

 ## Table of hackable hardware